What is concrete raising and how it is done

 Before injection, you need to lift the slab a little, hopefully to the correct height.
 After that, the polyurethane is injected and will expand and fill the voids under the slab.

-The advantage of this method is that the foam is very light, it won’t add more weight to the ground so it won’t cause extra sinking because of that at least.
+The advantage of this method is that the foam is very light; it won’t add more weight to the ground, so it won’t cause extra sinking because of that, at least.

-Now this question changes from place to place and you will have to call your local contractors.
+Now this question changes from place to place, and you will have to call your local contractors.
 Things that affect the price are the local pay rates for workers, the price of materials, and the size of the slabs being raised.

-For polyjacking the price per square foot is probably more, maybe up from 10$ per square foot.
+For polyjacking, the price per square foot is probably more, maybe up from $10 per square foot.

 Here is an easy trick you can do if your contractors don’t want to tell you the price.
-Ask multiple contractors for the cost of the job, and skip the ones who doesn’t want to give you that.
+Ask multiple contractors for the cost of the job, and skip the ones who don’t want to give you that.
 They are more than likely the ones who want to overprice their work.

-Divide how much it would cost you by the number of square feet of your driveway/slab and you will have your price per square foot.
-For example, if the contractor gives me a 1500$ estimation, I’ll divide it by 200 square feet (10*20 of my example) and know the price is 7,5$ per square foot.
+Divide how much it would cost you by the number of square feet of your driveway/slab, and you will have your price per square foot.
+For example, if the contractor gives me a $1,500 estimation, I’ll divide it by 200 square feet (10*20 of my example) and know the price is $7.5 per square foot.

 To keep it simple, I will assume that raising the concrete would be done by cement mix or using soil.
 Both are something that anyone of us should be able to get.

 For concrete leveling DIY work, you need to be a little resourceful as lifting the concrete can be tricky.
-You can use hydraulic pumps, but getting the lifting force on both sides of the sidewalk, for example, can be hard and you might need to build a tool for it yourself.
+You can use hydraulic pumps, but getting the lifting force on both sides of the sidewalk, for example, can be hard, and you might need to build a tool for it yourself.

-Sidewalk
+Sidewalk Repairs

 Something like a sidewalk you might be able to fix by using soil if it’s not too wide.
-The wider it gets the harder it will be to lift and fill under.
+The wider it gets, the harder it will be to lift and fill under.
 Concrete gets heavy quite fast when the object gets larger.

-Whichever way you choose it will be hard work.
+Whichever way you choose, it will be hard work.
 Depending on the size of the concrete, you can use either leverage or you can dig and use something like a car hydraulic jack if working by hand.
 Just make sure it can handle the weight.

-At this point, you might realize that a hydraulic jack might be hard to use in that kind of condition so you might want to invent some helping tool that can handle the weight of the concrete, is easy to place under the slab, and is easy to lift with it.
+At this point, you might realize that a hydraulic jack might be hard to use in that kind of condition, so you might want to invent some helping tool that can handle the weight of the concrete, is easy to place under the slab, and is easy to lift with it.

-Mudjack at home
+Mudjack at Home

 Before even beginning, I think that correct concrete raising should be done with professional mudjack equipment.
 It’s hard to come by with alternatives that can get enough pressure for it to work like it’s supposed to.

 One way I can think of is lifting the slab slightly higher than necessary.
-That way if you can fill the void when you let it down the pressure will fill the voids beneath the slab.
+That way, if you can fill the void when you let it down, the pressure will fill the voids beneath the slab.

-If the slab is small, this might be manageable, but the bigger it is the more unlikely it is to succeed.
+If the slab is small, this might be manageable, but the bigger it is, the more unlikely it is to succeed.
 That’s why I’d rather call in people with professional tools.

 The main reason for that is that without proper equipment, it’s hard to get enough cement mix under the slab from any hole that is made.
-Small lift and homemade pressure tools might get enough “mudjack” under the slab, but the wider and longer it gets you might end up needing buckets upon buckets that need to be poured underneath.
+Small lift and homemade pressure tools might get enough “mudjack” under the slab, but the wider and longer it gets, you might end up needing buckets upon buckets that need to be poured underneath.

-But if we deem the job manageable then first, big enough holes should be drilled as mentioned before, from the sunken end towards the end where it’s not.
+But if we deem the job manageable, then first, big enough holes should be drilled as mentioned before, from the sunken end towards the end where it’s not.
 Or if the whole slab has sunken, it would need lifting all around.

 When the holes are drilled, the mudjack pump pumps cement mix into the hole and under the slab.
 It will start lifting from the sunken end.